 Figure 4a presents the performance for Gaussian phenotypes.
 In scenarios 1 and 2, where GxE effects are null, the FDR was controlled for all methods (Figure 4a, left), thus making them eligible for TDR assessment.
 In scenarios 3 and 4, where there are GxE effects (Figure 4a, right), VLA had the highest TDR.
 This advantage was more pronounced in scenario 4, where there were GxE effects with null environment main effects because VLA is meant to prioritize pure GxE.
 DGL and LVT had worse performance than VLA and DLM.
-This is because DGL and LVT are meant to capture multiplicative vQTLs, but we simulated additive variance loci were.
+This is because DGL and LVT are meant to capture multiplicative vQTLs, but we simulated additive variance loci here.
 DRM captured additive vQTLs, and its FDR was the closest to the 5% cutoff (Figure 4a, left panel, blue bar), but its TDR is not optimal (Figure 4a, right panel, blue) when the phenotype is Gaussian.